dulimarta/spherical-easel/docs/tools/measurement.md

 :::
 ::: tool-description
-Creates a slider
+Creates a slider or adjust the value of an existing non-animated slider.

 ::: tool-details

 - Mouse release at a location to create a slider there.
-- After creating a dialog box opens prompting the user to enter the lower and upper bounds of the slide and a step size.
+- After selecting a location a dialog box opens prompting the user to enter values for the lower and upper bounds of the slider, a step size, and if the slider should be animated.
-- The sliders value can be adjusted by clicking and dragging the control dot when this tool is active.
+- If the slider is animated, it automatically steps through the values from lower to upper by the step size.
+If it is not animated, the sliders value can be adjusted by clicking and dragging the control dot when this tool is active.
-- The lower bound, upper bound and step size can be adjusted in the Style Panel.
+- The lower bound, upper bound, step size, animation options (on, loop or reflect) can be adjusted in the Style Panel.
 - When a slider is created, a row describing some of its properties (including its value) will appear in the Measurement Section of the [Objects Tab](/userguide/#objects-tab).
 - When this tool is activated all previously selected objects are unselected and ignored.
   :::